wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 </script>
 ```

-One thing we are not doing is catching the error so if something went wrong, such as a typo in the url assiged to `baseEndpoint`.
+One thing we are not doing is catching the error so if something went wrong, such as a typo in the url assigned to `baseEndpoint`.

 To fix that, let's add a catch and pass it our error handler function like so 👇
 `displayUser("stolinski").catch(handleError);`